MiqViq/osx_admin_stuff/README.md

 # osx_admin_stuff

-Contains some useful items for managing OS X machines.
+Contains some useful items for managing Apple macOS machines.

 Items are licensed under the MIT License.